tenpy/tenpy/README.rst

 License
 -------
-The license for this code is given in the file ``LICENSE`` of the code, in the online documentation included in
+The code is licensed under GPL-v3.0 given in the file ``LICENSE`` of the repository, in the online documentation readable :doc:`here <license>`.
-:doc:`this page <license>`.